Cruiz102/Personal-website/index.md

 @def title = "Franklin Example"
 @def tags = ["syntax", "code"]

-# Cesar A. Ruiz Navarro
+# César A. Ruiz Navarro

 <!--\tableofcontents <!-- you can use \toc as well -->
 ![](/assets/phto.jpg)
 ~~~
 <br>
 ~~~
-I'm a freshman student at the University of Puerto Rico on Mayaguez Campus.
+I'm a freshman student at the University of Puerto Rico on Mayagüez Campus.
 I'm passionate about Mathematics and Software in general.
 Currently an enthusiastic about Machine Learning and its algorithms.

-## Skills
+## Skills:
 ### Programming Language:
 @@container
 @@row